BolunCo/US_census_occ1990_to_DOT_crosswalk/README.md

 <img src="/src/crosswalk.png" alt="Crosswalk Overview"/>

+WidCenter crosswalks can be accessed from [WidCenter-Legacy Crosswalks](https://www.widcenter.org/document/legacy-crosswalks/).

+IPUMS/BLS crosswalks can be found in [IPUMS-Crosswalks](https://usa.ipums.org/usa/volii/occ_ind.shtml).

+DoT crosswalks were obtained from different sources

  ### A simple m:n example
  Depending on the situation, m:n cases could be a potential obstacle for analysis.
 In the below example, we do not know which census occupation will 0-50.57 end up with without knowing the occupation title.